vicmiletsky/wp-jshrink/readme.txt

 JShrink is a php class that minifies javascript so that it can be delivered to the client quicker.
 Check https://github.com/tedious/JShrink for more info.

-Works for sure on:
+Works for sure with: Wordpress 4.0+, PHP 5.4+.
-Wordpress 4.0+
-PHP 5.4+

 == Installation ==
 Just install and activate the plugin, and it will seamlessly minify and combine javascript in the footer.
 No other actions required from your side.